ctkjose/robobo3dr1plus/readme.md

 Thermistor is EPCOS 100k ohms, 4.7k pullup.
 You may use others but must be configured on the firmware.

 Heater Cardrige is a 12v/30w.

 Nozzles compatible with E3D V6 should also work with the stock hexagon hotend as long as its for 1.75mm filament.

-The nozzle to bed distance is 0.9mm.
+The "Quick Release" bracket holding the hot-end to the carriage is for 4.2mm slot/collar.
+The E3D V6 has a 6mm collar so it will be loose.
+An stl for a 6mm "Quick Release" bracket is availble [here](https://www.thingiverse.com/thing:1192896.

 To replace the nozzle heat up the extruder, when is warm you can unscrew the nozzle.
 I use a 5/8 combination wrench to hold the block, be carefull with the cables for the heater catridge and thermosistor.
 Nozzles are usually 7mm I use a 9/36 socket to screw the nozzle in.
 The original nozzle may have enlongated sides so to remove it you may need an open wrench or pliers.

+The fan, heater cardtrige, and thermistor are all connected with a JST-SM 2 pin connectors.

+The nozzle to bed distance is 0.9mm.

 Available at:<br>
 [Amazon](https://www.amazon.com/gp/product/B00W8FL5BS/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00W8FL5BS&linkCode=as2&tag=ctk08-20&linkId=fb198b65e3dfeb2f29869fbcb71f9788)<br>